 • 3 tablespoons red wine vinegar

-• 1 and 1/2 teaspoons dried oregano
+• 1-1/2 teaspoons dried oregano

-• 3/4 teaspoon fine sea salt and 1/2 teaspoon freshly cracked pepper
+• 3/4 teaspoon salt

 Instructions

-• TORTELLINI: Prepare the tortellini according to package directions.
+• Prepare tortellini according to package directions.
 Make sure to generously salt the water (I add 1 teaspoon to every 4 cups of water).
-Don't forget to salt the pasta water or the whole salad will taste under-seasoned.
+Don’t forget to salt the pasta water or the whole salad will taste under-seasoned.
 Drain, rinse under cold water, and toss with 2 tablespoons of the prepared dressing.
 Set aside in the fridge to chill.

-• VEGGIES: Prepare the veggies: dice the red onion, cut the cucumbers into half moons, halve the cherry tomatoes, halve or slice the olives, crumble or cut the feta cheese into chunks.
+• Prepare the veggies: dice the red onion, cut the cucumbers into half moons, halve the cherry tomatoes, halve or slice the olives, crumble or cut the feta cheese into chunks.

-• ENJOY: Cover tightly and chill in the fridge for 30 minutes to 1 hour.
+• Cover tightly and chill in the fridge for 30 minutes to 1 hour.
 Toss once more, serve, and enjoy!

 Recipe Notes

-STORAGE: We prefer this salad the same day it's made, as the onion and olive flavors get stronger the longer it sits.
+Storage: I prefer this salad the same day it’s made, as the onion and olive flavors get stronger the longer it sits.
 The dressing also begins to break down the tortellini.

 Nutrition

-Serving: 6as a side dish | Calories: 383kcal | Carbohydrates: 44.4g | Protein: 12g | Fat: 18.3g | Cholesterol: 39.2mg | Sodium: 496.6mg | Fiber: 2.6g | Sugar: 7g
+Serving: 1serving | Calories: 383kcal | Carbohydrates: 44.4g | Protein: 12g | Fat: 18.3g | Cholesterol: 39.2mg | Sodium: 496.6mg | Fiber: 2.6g | Sugar: 7g

 Nutrition information is automatically calculated, so should only be used as an approximation.